Memento Mori (novel): Plot

 Many of the interrelated actions of the group are chronicled by the retired sociologist Alec Warner, who has been in the past romantically involved with Jean Taylor and Lettie Colston.
 Warner undertakes a massive ten-year study on gerontology, and takes copious notes on all the events he observes, including the "threatening" telephone message, but he loses them all in a fire at his flat and "feels dead" from regret over their loss.
 Alec regularly visits Jean Taylor, whose presence in a nursing home with numerous "Grannies" and other geriatric cases provides a sane perspective on ageing in an institution.

 Lettie Colston loses her housekeeper Gwen to her growing paranoia, disconnects her phone, and falls victim to a home invasion planned on information unwittingly and indirectly obtained from Gwen.
 Lettie is bludgeoned to death with her own stick.

 The novel concludes with the deaths of almost all the major characters, as well as a description of the twilight years of surviving individuals.

 Television adaptation

-It was adapted for television in 1992 by the BBC, directed by Jack Clayton and starring Dame Maggie Smith, Dame Thora Hird, Sir Michael Hordern, Stephanie Cole, and Zoë Wanamaker.
+It was adapted for television in 1992 by the BBC, directed by Jack Clayton and starring Dame Maggie Smith, Dame Thora Hird, Sir Michael Hordern, Renée Asherson, Maurice Denham, Stephanie Cole, and Zoë Wanamaker.
 It was shown in the United States by Masterpiece Theatre.

+There was previously a 1975 West German television adaptation Memento Mori starring Lil Dagover.